What are stinging insects?

 Why do I have a stinging insect problem?

-Stinging insects can become problematic on any property, especially after creating a nest in a less than suitable area — in a doorway, along a walkway, or in a high-traffic area of your yard.
+Stinging insects can become problematic on any property, and it's important to know how to keep them away from your property, especially before creating a nest in a less than suitable area — in a doorway, along a walkway, or in a high-traffic area of your yard.
 Preventing problems with stinging insects is difficult because they will build their nest on any property that suits them, whether invited or not!

 Things that stinging insects find attractive include the following: